-Also included in the permits for Mýrarkvísl is the little river Geitafellsá that runs trough plains just by the lodge before ending up in lake Langavatn.
+Also included in the permits for Mýrarkvísl is the little river Geitafellsá that runs through plains above the lake before ending up in the lake Langavatn.
 The river is small and sensitive, perfect for dry fly fishing.
 In June and July anglers can expect to catch good size brown trout & from late July the arctic char from the lake start heading up river for spawning in great number.
 Rules: Fly only catch and release.

 The river is about an hour drive from Akureyri & a 10minuet drive from the town of Húsavík.